flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 One might hazard the assertion that in all Latin countries he is the best known of American authors.
 Certainly no American writer has been so widely accepted in France.
 Nothing better of its kind has ever been done than the &#39;Pit and the Pendulum,&#39; or than the &#39;Fall of the House of Usher&#39; (which has been compared aptly with Browning&#39;s &#39;Childe Roland to the Dark Tower came &#39; for its power of suggesting intellectual desolation).
 Nothing better of its kind has ever been done than the &#39;Gold Bug,&#39; or than the &#39;Purloined Letter,&#39; or than the &#39;Murders in the Rue Morgue.&#39;

-The _Murders in the Rue Morgue_ is indeed a story of the most marvellous skill: it was the first of its kind, and to this day it remains a model, not only unsurpassed, but unapproachable. * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small>It was the first of detective stories; and it has had thousands of imitations and no rival.
+The _Murders in the Rue Morgue_ is indeed a story of the most marvellous skill: it was the first of its kind, and to this day it remains a model, not only unsurpassed, but unapproachable. *  <sup class="sup_red"> [10]</sup>It was the first of detective stories; and it has had thousands of imitations and no rival.
 The originality, the ingenuity, the verisimilitude of this tale and of its fellows are beyond all praise.
-Poe had a faculty which one may call imaginative ratiocination to a degree beyond all other writers of fiction. * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small> He did not at all times keep up to the high level, in one style, of the _Fall of the House of Usher_, and, in another, of the _Murders in the Rue Morgue_, and it was not to be expected that he should.
+Poe had a faculty which one may call imaginative ratiocination to a degree beyond all other writers of fiction. *  <sup class="sup_red"> [11]</sup> He did not at all times keep up to the high level, in one style, of the _Fall of the House of Usher_, and, in another, of the _Murders in the Rue Morgue_, and it was not to be expected that he should.
 Only too often did he sink to the grade of the ordinary _Tale from Blackwood_, which he himself satirised in his usual savage vein of humour.

 <div class="sidenote">
+ <sup class="sup_red">10</sup> For example, it is not unfair to suggest that all the manifold feats of Dr. Conan Doyle's very clever ‘Sherlock Holmes’ are latent in one or another of these tales of Poe's, — M. Dupin being the prototype of Holmes himself, and the autobiographic narrator standing in the same attitude of wondering admiration that Dr. Watson takes in the British series.
 </div>

 <div class="sidenote">
+ <sup class="sup_red">11</sup> In his very suggestive study of Poe in ‘New Essays toward a critical method,' Mr. J. M. Robertson quotes from the Spanish critic Landa the statement that Poe “has been the first story-writer to exploit the field of science in the department of the marvelous;” and he has further been the first “to exploit the marvellous in morbid psychology with scientific art" (p.
+103).
 </div>

 And yet there is no denying that even in his flimsiest and most tawdry tales we see the truth of Mr. Lowell&#39;s assertion that Poe had &quot;two of the prime qualities of genius, — a faculty of vigorous yet minute analysis, and a wonderful fecundity of imagination.&quot;

 Mr. Loweil said also that Poe combined &quot;in a very remarkable manner two faculties which are seldom found united, — a power of influencing the mind of the reader by the impalpable shadows of mystery, and a minuteness of detail which does not leave a pin or a button unnoticed.
-Both are, in truth, the natural results of the predominating quality of his mind, to which we have before alluded, — analysis.&quot; * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small>
+Both are, in truth, the natural results of the predominating quality of his mind, to which we have before alluded, — analysis.&quot; *  <sup class="sup_red"> [12]</sup>

 <div class="sidenote">
+ <sup class="sup_red">12</sup> It is to be regretted that Lowell's acute criticism of Poe is not to be found in the complete edition of his own works, but only in an early and incomplete edition of Poe's.
 </div>

 In Poe&#39;s hands, however, the enumeration of pins and buttons, the exact imitation of the prosaic facts of humdrum life in this workaday world, is not an end, but a means only, whereby he constructs and intensifies the shadow of mystery which broods over the things thus realistically portrayed.